Agency 14: Legal

 The community needs to constantly engage with external authorities in the area where it operates.
 Each aspect of the community’s operations including recruitment, business operations, and financial operations needs the input of regulators.
 The agency interacts with these regulators to proactively find the best means of operating and leveraging any opportunities.

-Additionally, the Legal Affairs Agency is in charge of hiring security contractors who provide the systems needed to secure participants.
+Additionally, the Legal Affairs Agency coordinates the work of security contractors who provide the systems needed to secure participants.
 The agency coordinates with both these contractors and law enforcement authorities to synergize operations and ensure operation within the law.
-Some of the security systems are highly advanced in the way they collect and analyze information.
-This necessitates coordination with the Data and Publishing Agency as well as data protection authorities to properly manage these approaches.
+Some of the security systems are highly advanced in the way they collect and analyze information, necessitating coordination with the Data and Publishing Agency as well as data protection authorities to properly manage these approaches.

 Security contractors’ services are limited to using digital tools to monitor the community and do not include actual enforcement of the law.
 Therefore, rather than carry out arrests and hand over suspects to law enforcement agencies, or actively investigate suspected crime, the security contractors will leverage the community’s existing systems – face and voice recognition, access control, biometric data, and other tools to prevent and detect crime.